mlochbaum/BQN/tutorial/list.md

 ## Example: base decoding

 Some people like to imagine that robots or other techno-beings speak entirely in binary-encoded ASCII, like for instance "01001110 01100101 01110010 01100100 00100001".
 This is dumb for a lot of reasons, and the encoded text probably just says something inane, but you're a slave to curiosity and can't ignore it.
-Are one and a half tutorials of BQN enough to clear your conscience?
+Are one and two-thirds tutorials of BQN enough to clear your conscience?

 <!--GEN
 Primitives ⟨"↕%d%Range%", "⊸%h%Bind?%"⟩